 1. Real-time stock market insights

-Big data is completely revolutionizing how the stock markets across the world are functioning and how investors are making their investment decisions.
+Big data is completely revolutionizing how the stock markets worldwide are functioning and how investors are making their investment decisions.
 Machine learning – the practice of using computer algorithms to find patterns in massive amounts of data – is enabling computers to make accurate predictions and human-like decisions when fed data, executing trades at rapid speeds and frequencies.

-The business archetype monitors stock trends in real-time and incorporates the best possible prices, allowing analysts to make smart decisions and reducing manual errors that arise due to behavioral influences and biases.
+The business archetype monitors stock trends in real-time.
+It incorporates the best possible prices, allowing analysts to make smart decisions and reduce manual errors due to behavioral influences and biases.
 In conjunction with big data, algorithmic trading is thus resulting in highly optimized insights for traders to maximize their portfolio returns.

 2. Big data analytics in financial models

 Big data analytics presents an exciting opportunity to improve predictive modeling to better estimate the rates of return and outcomes on investments.
-Access to big data and improved algorithmic understanding results in more precise predictions and the ability to effectively mitigate the inherent risks related to financial trading.
+Access to big data and improved algorithmic understanding results in more precise predictions and the ability to mitigate the inherent risks of financial trading effectively.

 3. Customer analytics

 Today, customers are at the heart of the business around which data insights, operations, technology, and systems revolve.
-Thus, big data initiatives underway by banking and financial markets companies are focused on customer analytics to provide better service to customers.
+Thus, big data initiatives underway by banking and financial markets companies focus on customer analytics to provide better service to customers.

 Companies are trying to understand customer needs and preferences to anticipate future behaviors, generate sales leads, take advantage of new channels and technologies, enhance their products, and improve customer satisfaction.

-Thus, by effectively cultivating meaningful relationships with their customers and improving their ability to anticipate customer preferences, financial markets organizations can deliver new customer-centric products and services to quickly seize market opportunities.
+Thus, by effectively cultivating meaningful relationships with their customers and improving their ability to anticipate customer preferences, financial markets organizations can deliver new customer-centric products and services to seize market opportunities quickly.

 4. Risk management and fraud detection

-Financial organizations are using big data to mitigate operational risk and combat fraud while significantly alleviating information asymmetry problems and achieving regulatory and compliance objectives.
+Financial organizations use big data to mitigate operational risk and combat fraud while significantly alleviating information asymmetry problems and achieving regulatory and compliance objectives.

-Banks are able to access real-time data, which can be potentially helpful in identifying fraudulent activities.
-For example, if two transactions are made through the same credit card within a short time gap in different cities, the bank can immediately notify the cardholder of security threats and can even block such transactions.
+Banks can access real-time data, which can be potentially helpful in identifying fraudulent activities.
+For example, if two transactions are made through the same credit card within a short time gap in different cities, the bank can immediately notify the cardholder of security threats and even block such transactions.

-In addition, in case of insurance, the insurance company can access data from social media, past claims, criminal records, telephonic conversations, etc. beyond the claim details while processing a claim.
+In addition, in the case of insurance, the insurance company can access data from social media, past claims, criminal records, telephonic conversations, etc., beyond the claim details while processing a claim.
 If it finds anything suspicious, it can flag the claim for further investigation.